Articles and More

 Home > Articles and More

-Here are links to several articles, book reviews and more penned by Virginia Ramey Mollenkott.
+Here are links to several lectures, articles, book reviews, videos and more by Virginia Ramey Mollenkott.
 Many are on this site while others are available on the web.

 An archival collection of Virginia Ramey Mollenkott's working, task, project, and correspondence files (and other material) is housed at The Center for Lesbian and Gay Studies in Religion and Ministry at the Pacific School of Religion, Graduate Theological Union Library (Berkeley, CA).

 Virginia wrote several articles that appeared in the Christian Feminist magazine "Daughters of Sarah."
-The magazine, no longer published, is digitized and available online through the American Theological Library Association's ATLASerial catalog.
-Though this is a subscription only service, some academic users may have access to these files through their university library.
+The magazine, no longer published, is still available from various libraries.

-If there are online articles or archives that have been missed in the preparation of this page, please contact the webmaster with links to relevant material.
+If there are online articles or archives that have been missed in the preparation of this page, please contact us with links to relevant material.

 Click here to access information on publications by and about Virgina on World Cat Identities.